espocrm/documentation/docs/development/app-params.md

 # App Params

-App params are returned by backend once a user logged in.
-You can use these params in frontend.
-For example, a build-in param — the list of entity types available for printing to PDF.
+App params are returned by the back-end once a user logged in.
+You can use these params in the front-end.
+For example, a build-in parameter: the list of entity types available for printing to PDF.

 ## Custom app params